 Essentially, what you are doing is chartering the flight for the date and time you want, then dividing the costs amongst the number of people traveling with you.

-The one exception would be if you are lucky enough to join a pre-scheduled charter tour.
+The two exceptions would be 1. if you are lucky enough to join a pre-scheduled charter tour.
 You’d be factored into the size of the other passengers already booked plus yourself; and 2. to offset the increase in weight (carrying more weight from more passengers requires more fuel) there may be a minor fuel add on to the overall price based on the number of people.

 Important Information To Know About Okavango Scenic Flights: